-Before delving any further into rum’s ties with Scotland, we’ll firstly outline how rum is produced.
+Before delving any further into rum’s ties with Scotland, we’ll first outline how rum is produced.
 Essentially, the spirit is made by distilling cane juice along with other by-products released during the processing of sugar.
-Rum was initially distilled by European Colonists and African slaves in the Caribbean as far back as the early 17th century, and was then introduced to England via sailors and returning tra
+Rum was initially distilled by European Colonists and African slaves in the Caribbean as far back as the early 17th century and was then introduced to England via sailors and returning travel

 Posted: July 25, 2018|Categories: Scottish Gins

 Scottish gin was once again recognised on the world stage this week when the winners of the International Wine & Spirits Competition (IWSC) were announced.

 Winning an award at the IWSC isn’t easy.
 The judging panel is a handpicked panel of industry experts from across the globe who put the products to the test through a rigorous two-stage process which takes place over seven months of the year.
 The process involves blind taste testing as well as a chemical and microbiological spirit analysis.

 We’re absolutely delighted for all the Scottish gins who picked up a medal, especially the brands that we work closely with.
 Find out more about each winner and the gins below.

 The Glasgow Distillery Company

 Since being founded in 2014, The Glasgow Distillery Company is no stranger to an award and they scooped an amazing four medals including 3 silvers and a bronze for the Makar Gin range.
 3 out of the 4 g